top of page

 ANCESTRAL HEAT” AND “ORIGINS, ROUTES, AND EVOLUTION OF CAPSICUM”

-When you walk the streets of Mexico and find a taco stand with a long line, you already know what you’re thinking: Those tacos must be good.
-The meat matters.
-The corn tortilla matters.
-But in my opinion, there’s one ingredient that truly reveals whether a taco is unforgettable:
+When we stroll through the vibrant streets of Mexico, the sight of a bustling taco stand with a long line draws us in.
+We can’t help but think: those tacos must be exceptional!
+The quality of the meat and the freshness of the corn tortilla are crucial.
+However, in our opinion, there’s one ingredient that truly defines whether a taco is unforgettable:

-Salsas—those rustic blends of tomatoes or tomatillos ground with spicy chiles—are often what make a taco a good taco.
-But how do we know when a salsa is the salsa?
-The answer is not only flavor.
-It’s history.
+Salsas—those rustic blends of tomatoes or tomatillos mixed with spicy chiles—often elevate a taco from good to extraordinary.
+But how do we determine if a salsa is truly the best?
+The answer lies not only in flavor but also in history.

 Heat: A Mexican Measurement You Can’t Always Translate

-Spice is personal, cultural, and surprisingly hard to explain.
-According to Paco Ignacio Taibo I, Mexicans sometimes describe chile heat in a way that confuses outsiders: a salsa “doesn’t burn” when it does, it “burns a little” when it burns a lot, and it “burns like crazy” when you shouldn’t even attempt it.
+Spice is personal, cultural, and surprisingly challenging to articulate.
+According to Paco Ignacio Taibo I, Mexicans often describe chile heat in ways that can confuse outsiders.
+A salsa “doesn’t burn” when it does, it “burns a little” when it burns a lot, and it “burns like crazy” when it’s best avoided.

-That’s part of the challenge: there isn’t a perfect, universal way to communicate how hot a chile feels.
-Even with scales like Scoville, heat isn’t only a number—it’s habit, memory, and training.
+This is part of the challenge: there isn’t a universal way to communicate how hot a chile feels.
+Even with scales like Scoville, heat isn’t just a number—it’s a combination of habit, memory, and training.

 Chile in Pre-Hispanic Mexico: More Than an Ingredient

-Chile has been essential in Mexico since pre-Hispanic times.
-Although many people eat chile every day, fewer people know how deeply it was woven into daily life, trade, medicine, and ritual.
+Chile has been a cornerstone of Mexican cuisine since pre-Hispanic times.
+While many enjoy chile daily, fewer realize its deep integration into daily life, trade, medicine, and ritual.

-Historical accounts—including those of Fray Bernardino de Sahagún—show that by the 16th century chile was already widely commercialized and used far beyond the kitchen.
-Sahagún even documented beliefs and rituals tied to selling chile: vendors were said to place two chiles under their sheets at night to attract customers when sales were low—hoping the ritual would bring better business the next day.
+Historical accounts—including those of Fray Bernardino de Sahagún—reveal that by the 16th century, chile was already widely commercialized and used far beyond the kitchen.
+Sahagún documented beliefs and rituals tied to selling chile: vendors would place two chiles under their sheets at night to attract customers when sales were low, hoping the ritual would bring better business the next day.

 Chile at the Market and on the Comal

 Chile traveled through markets and kitchens across regions.
-It was sold by merchants who carried chiles from different areas, and it was central to the work of cooks and street food vendors.
+It was sold by merchants who carried chiles from various areas and was central to the work of cooks and street food vendors.

 Chiles appeared in:

-Indigenous Mexican cooking also gave us preparations and traditions that still echo today, including chilmole, chilatole, chipotle, and chiltepín.
+Indigenous Mexican cooking also gifted us preparations and traditions that still resonate today, including chilmole, chilatole, chipotle, and chiltepín.

 Chile didn’t just flavor food—it shaped everyday life.